vcwebio/conteco.image.wrapper/docs/WRAPPER-LIBRARY.md

 This method emits the __wrapper__ JSON including the _keepalive_ record.
 It executes the process as set by the commanline.

-__`to-JSON`__
+__`output-to-JSON`__
 Wraps the output from `stdout` and `stderr` line by line into a __ContEco__ JSON wrapper.
-It invokes `output-to-JSON` to filter / reshape the message output.
 Default behaviour is to leave the message unchanged.
-This method can be overridden by the image definition. `output-to-JSON` resides in `/conteco/bin`.
+This method can be overridden by the image definition.
 The wrapper contains the following fields:
 * __@timestamp__
 The timestamp of the wrapper creation.